mirekphd/docker-nomachine-desktop/README.md

 ### connection details
 - IP: localhost
-- port: 4001 (as defined by EXPOSE in the Dockerfile)
+- port: 4000 (as defined by EXPOSE in the Dockerfile)
-- user: test
+- user: nomachine
-- password: test
+- password: nomachine
 - protocol: NX
 - (note that all connection details except the IP can be changed in the Dockerfile)